-- The average length of a marriage that ends in divorce is eight years, according to the 2011 U.S. Census.
+- The average length of a marriage ending in divorce is eight years, according to the 2011 U.S. Census.

 - The divorce rate quadrupled over the past three decades for people between the ages of 54 and 64.

-- 40 percent of marriages today involve at least one person who has been divorced.
+- 40% of marriages today involve at least one person who has been divorced.

-- 16 percent of U.S. children live with a blended family, where one or both parents each have children from a prior marriage.
+- 16% of U.S. children live with a blended family, where one or both parents each have children from a prior marriage.

-- 6 percent of divorced couples end up remarrying each other.
+- 6% of divorced couples end up remarrying each other.

 Social Norms and Economics Affect Legal Trends

-As the statistics above show, both the marriage and divorce rates are trending downward in the U.S., and researchers believe this is mostly due to changing social norms and economics.
+As the statistics above show, both the marriage and divorce rates are trending downward in the U.S. Researchers believe this is mostly due to changing social norms and economics.
 These factors, and other marriage and divorce trends, include:

-Millennials making an impact.
-Those born from 1981 to 1996 are getting married later, when they are older and more established in life and career.
+- Millennials are making an impact: Those born from 1981 to 1996 are getting married later when they are older and more established in life and career.
 Researchers credit millennials with helping to lower the divorce rate, as these marriages tend to be less risky and less likely to end in divorce.

-Signs of social inequality.
-Marriage is now more about status than necessity, researchers say.
-It is more common for people to enter marriage in a financially-secure place than hoping to gain financial security, which tends to put negative pressure on a marriage.
-However, at the same time, marriage is becoming less obtainable for certain demographics, which is a sign of social inequality, researchers warn.
+- Signs of social inequality: Marriage is now more about status than necessity, researchers say.
+It is more common for people to enter marriage in a financially secure place than hoping to gain financial security, which tends to put negative pressure on a marriage.
+However, at the same time, marriage is becoming less obtainable for certain demographics, which researchers warn is a sign of social inequality.

-Cohabitation.
-Living together before marriage has become much more common, and today more than 65 percent of couples live together before tying the knot.
+- Cohabitation: Living together before marriage has become much more common.
+Today more than 65% of couples live together before tying the knot.
 Some choose cohabitation as a less formal alternative to marriage, which comes with fewer privileges and responsibilities.

-Babyboomers and divorce.
-The divorce rate is still on the rise for the babyboomer population, which is known as the "gray divorce" phenomenon.
-Reasons for this include: boomers were more likely to marry young (a major risk for divorce) and have multiple marriages in life (second and third marriages are more likely to end in divorce).
+- Baby boomers and divorce: The divorce rate is still on the rise for the baby boomer population, which is known as the "gray divorce" phenomenon.
+Reasons for this include boomers being more likely to marry young (a major risk for divorce) and having multiple marriages (second and third marriages have higher divorce rates).

-Divorce isn't taboo.
-Unlike a few decades ago, it has become socially acceptable to end a marriage for virtually any reason.
-Divorce is represented in mainstream TV shows and movies, and public figures such as politicians and church leaders are not afraid to discuss their divorces.
+- Divorce isn't taboo: Unlike a few decades ago, it has become socially acceptable to end a marriage for virtually any reason.
+Divorce is represented in mainstream TV shows and movies.
+Public figures such as politicians and church leaders are not afraid to discuss their divorces.

-Marrying for love.
-The Pew Research Center reported that 88 percent of Americans said love was a "very important" reason to get married — over other reasons such as making a lifelong commitment, companionship, and having children.
-Only 23 percent of people said legal rights and benefits were a "very important" reason to get married.
+- Marrying for love: The Pew Research Center reported that 88% of Americans said love was a "very important" reason to get married.
+This is over other reasons, such as making a lifelong commitment, companionship, and having children.
+Only 23% of people said legal rights and benefits were a "very important" reason to get married.

-Intermarriage on the rise.
-Marrying a person of a different race or ethnicity is becoming more common.
-In 2015, 17 percent of people were intermarried, while only 3 percent of newlyweds were married to a person of another race or ethnicity in 1967.
+- Intermarriage on the rise: Marrying a person of a different race or ethnicity is becoming more common.
+In 2015, 17% of people were intermarried, while only 3% of newlyweds were married to a person of another race or ethnicity in 1967.
 More than half of younger adults support intermarriage.

-You can learn more about the divorce process in your state here.
+You can learn more about the divorce process in your state.
 If a divorce may be in your future, or you'd like to discuss a prenuptial or postnuptial agreement, an experienced family law attorney in your area can answer all of your questions.
 It's important to get legal advice from a divorce lawyer if you're going through a divorce.